Saint Patrick was actually a Brit, never drove snakes out of Ireland and was a real saint!

 According to his autobiography, Confessio, he was kidnapped at age 16 by Irish pirates and served as a slave for six years caring for livestock.
 During this time, he writes that his Christian faith grew much deeper.
 He escaped and returned to Britain where he studied for the ministry.
 In the fifth century, he traveled back to Ireland to share the gospel with the people who practiced a form of Celtic polytheism.
 Patrick writes, “Never before did they know of God except to serve idols and unclean things.
 But now, they have become the people of the Lord, and are called children of God.”

-As far as banishing snakes from Ireland, all evidence indicates that post-glacial Ireland never, ever had the reptiles.
+And, as far as banishing snakes from Ireland, all evidence indicates that post-glacial Ireland never, ever had the reptiles.
 Snakes were likely a metaphor for the druids, who Patrick is said to have driven out of Ireland when he established Christianity there.

-In the Catholic Church, March 17 is set apart for “solemnity and a holy day of obligation” in remembrance of St. Patrick.
+for “solemnity and a holy day of obligation” in remembrance of St. Patrick.